Ramones: Punk and hardcore

 The Ramones' eponymous debut album had an outsized effect relative to its modest sales, particularly in the UK.
 According to Generation X bassist Tony James, "Everybody went up three gears the day they got that first Ramones album.
 Punk rock—that rama-lama super fast stuff—is totally down to the Ramones.
 Bands were just playing in an MC5 groove until then."
+His bandmate, Billy Idol, reiterated this saying that except for the Sex Pistols, every London punk band started speeding up their music up after hearing the Ramones.
+While Sex Pistols drummer Paul Cook denied a musical influence, he credits the release of the first Ramones album as motivating the Pistols.

 The Ramones' two July 1976 shows, like their debut album, are seen as having a significant impact on the style of many of the newly formed British punk acts—as one observer put it, "instantly nearly every band speeded up".
 The Ramones' first British concert, at London's Roundhouse music venue, was held on July 4, 1976, the United States Bicentennial.
 The Sex Pistols were playing in Sheffield that evening, supported by the Clash, making their public debut.
 The next night, members of both bands attended the Ramones' gig at the Dingwall's club.
 Ramones manager Danny Fields recalls a conversation between Johnny Ramone and Clash bassist Paul Simonon (which he mislocates at the Roundhouse): "Johnny asked him, 'What do you do?
 Are you in a band?'
 Paul said, 'Well, we just rehearse.
 We call ourselves the Clash but we're not good enough.'
 Johnny said, 'Wait till you see us—we stink, we're lousy, we can't play.
 Just get out there and do it.'"
-Another band whose members saw the Ramones perform, the Damned, played their first show two days later.
+Another band whose members saw the Ramones perform on the 4th, the Damned, played their first show two days later.

+Other U.K. punk bands who were influenced during this period include Chelsea, the Lurkers, the Undertones, and The Vibrators.
 Jimmy Pursey of Sham 69 has said that he considers the Ramones his band's "only blueprint".
 The central fanzine of the early UK punk scene, Sniffin' Glue, was named after the song "Now I Wanna Sniff Some Glue", which appeared on the debut LP.